zchee/golang-wiki/MinorReleases.md

 git codereview mail
 ```

 The cherry-pick CL must include a message prefix like `[release-branch.go1.10]`, and update the "Fixes" line to the child issue.
-Do not change the "Change-Id" line.
+Do not change or remove the "Change-Id" line nor the other Gerrit lines.

 Gerrit is configured to only allow release managers to submit to release branches, but the code review process is otherwise the usual.